 9. Downplaying Relationships – Our brains are wired to think about relationship building of all kinds.
 It would be a huge mistake not to take advantage of this natural instinct and tap into building relationships within a team based environment.

 10. Overlooking Social Needs – Numbers 8 & 9 tap into our biology.
-Great leaders encourage friendships at work because it promotes a more affiliative style culture.
+Great leaders encourage friendships at work because it promotes a serenity culture company.
 Most modern employee’s don’t want to just show up and leave, they want a fulfilling work experience every day.
 A great leader can leverage this natural biology by utilizing it and helping it assist in the process of creating an overall great company culture.

-When building a new culture, or reshaping an old dwindling one, avoid these 10 mistakes and you will build a culture that can lead your organization to a very promising and prosperous future.
+When building a new culture, or reshaping an old dwindling one, avoid these 10 mistakes as a Chief Culture Officer and you will build a culture that can lead your organization to a very promising and prosperous future.